samcodez1073/Medicinal-Plant-Identification-System/README.md

 🚀 How to Run the App:

 1. Install Dependencies:
    pip install streamlit tensorflow pillow numpy

 2. Run the Web App:
    streamlit run app.py

-3:.
-Upload an Image
+3. Upload an Image:

 Upload a plant leaf image (JPG, JPEG, or PNG) and get instant predictions with confidence and medicinal info.